Pessimistic Off-Policy Optimization for Learning to Rank: Related Work

-While off-policy methods learn from data that was collected under a different policy, on-policy methods learn from data they collected.
-In online learning, the policy needs to balance immediate reward of an action with the informational value for future actions \citep{mcinerney2018explore}.
-Here, the common approach is to be optimistic about the potential reward of an action and methods using an \emph{upper confidence bound (UCB)} proved to be successful \citep{li2010contextual}.
+\paragraph{Pessimistic Off-Policy Optimization} While off-policy methods learn from data collected by a different policy, on-policy methods learn from the data that they collect.
+In online learning, the policy needs to balance the immediate rewards of actions and their information gain \citep{mcinerney_explore_2018}.
+A common approach is being optimistic with respect to the rewards of actions, and \emph{upper confidence bounds (UCBs)} have proved to be effective \citep{li_contextual-bandit_2010}.

-In offline setting, as the methods are not able to learn directly from the actions, we need to be pessimistic (as we have only one shot).
-Recently, pessimistic LCBs on a reward model were applied using Bayesian uncertainty estimates and achieved a robust increase in recommendation performance \citep{jeunen2021pessimistic}.
-Principled Bayesian methods can be used to obtain closed-form expressions, but they require to know prior in advance and they are often restricted to specific model classes \citep{jeunen2021pessimistic, chapelle2009expected, li2010contextual}.
+In the offline setting, new data cannot be collected, and a common approach is to act pessimistically to be robust.
+Prior works~\citep{jeunen_pessimistic_2021,hong_multi-task_2023} derived pessimistic Bayesian LCBs for reward models and showed that this can be lead to major gains.
+Principled Bayesian methods can be used to obtain closed-form expressions, but this requires knowing the prior and is restricted to specific model classes~\citep{jeunen_pessimistic_2021, chapelle_expected_2009, li_contextual-bandit_2010}.

-We are the first to apply pessimism to model the reward function in learning to rank.
-While pessimism is popular in offline reinforcement learning \citep{xie2021bellman}, regarding the recommender systems domain, it was applied only in single-recommendation scenario and did not consider structured actions \citep{jeunen2021pessimistic}.
-We extend this work from pointwise to listwise pessimism and compare multiple approaches for constructing pessimistic estimates.
+This is the first work that applies pessimism to learning reward functions for ranking.
+While pessimism has been popular in offline reinforcement learning \citep{xie_bellman-consistent_2021}, it was applied only to unstructured action spaces before \citep{jeunen_pessimistic_2021}.
+We extend this work from pointwise to listwise pessimism and study multiple approaches for constructing pessimistic estimates.

-\junk{The proposed use of LCBs on model parameters has the similar effect as the variance reduction in IPS by clipping weights.
-We show that application of LCBs with model-based methods leads to robust increase of the performance outperforming estimators using IPS and MLE.}